Thank you for attending EPA 2019. The presentations from the event can be accessed here.

 Making Apprenticeships Work – A Quality Model based on best practice

-Patrick Craven, Director of Strategic Partnerships, Policy and Contracts, City and Guilds
+Patrick Craven, Director of Strategic Partnerships, Policy and Contracts, City & Guilds

 Cindy Rampersaud, Senior Vice President, BTEC & Apprenticeships, Pearson